-This village detaches you with the tentacles of technology and helps you embrace the tree hug in you.
+This village detaches you from the tentacles of technology and helps you embrace the tree hug in you.

-Living with these people in this village help you inculcate or even learn rituals that revolve around nature.
+Living with these people in this village helps you inculcate or even learn rituals that revolve around nature.

 Moreover, the famous culture of Marwar will also be within your reach once you set foot in its vicinity.

 Jodhpur is the royal estate you deserve on your Udaipur to Jodhpur road trip.

 Famous for its magnificent Mehrangarh Fort, Jodhpur is a bustling city with every flavor of the royal platter.

 Often referred to as the blue enigma, Jodhpur is the living epitome of mythic and mystic.